green-labs/ppx_spice/README.md

 # Spice

-A ReScript PPX which generates the (polymorphic) variant (de)serializer.
+A ReScript PPX, which generates the (polymorphic) variant (de)serializer.

 `Spice` is originated from
 * The `Spice melange` in the novel, Dune
-* A flavour for the (polymorphic) variant
+* A flavor for the (polymorphic) variant

-> This ppx is highly influenced by [Decco](https://github.com/reasonml-labs/decco) and developed with forking the source codes of Decco.
+> This PPX is highly influenced by [Decco](https://github.com/reasonml-labs/decco) and developed with forking the source codes of Decco.

+## Motivation

+1. Parse the string instead of the array

+To parse the JSON data, [Decco](https://github.com/reasonml-labs/decco) is heavily used in the projects.
+There's a restriction to parse the JSON string into a variant.
+With the Decco, the data should be formed in an array.
+It is obvious at some point.
+But generally, we face the string data which needs to be parsed into the variant in most use cases.

+2. Parse/stringify the Unicode string

+There are many cases to parse and stringify the string data against (polymorphic) variants.
+Furthermore, the Unicode string needs to be handled with a variant.
+Currently, pattern matching is not working for the Unicode string in ReScript, the Spice is using `if ... then ... else` to compare the Unicode string.

 Example
 ```rescript